stevenrskelton/stevenrskelton.github.io/_posts/9999-01-01-github-action--to-submit-flutter-android-app-play.md

 If you have an Azure account, not only simplified from Microsoft side, but more likely to use other cloud services

-Possible to build using App Center (Using AppCenter for Flutter projects)[https://www.rocksolidknowledge.com/articles/using-appcenter-for-flutter-projects] by manually manipulating pipeline by explicitly including your gradle-wrapper.jar and inserting using custom POST Git clone steps available on the [App Center Github account](https://github.com/microsoft/appcenter/tree/master/sample-build-scripts/flutter), but issues left unresolved and unsupported.
+Possible to build using App Center (Using AppCenter for Flutter projects)[https://www.rocksolidknowledge.com/articles/using-appcenter-for-flutter-projects] by manually manipulating pipeline by explicitly including your gradle-wrapper.jar and inserting using custom POST Git clone steps available on the [App Center GitHub account](https://github.com/microsoft/appcenter/tree/master/sample-build-scripts/flutter), but issues left unresolved and unsupported.
 Last update Aug 2020

 Clearly in the Readme.md
 > Currently, Flutter is not supported by App Center.